Skip to Main Content

 Prince Lorenzo de’ Medici, Eleonora de Toledo.
 Mixed media.
 Gift of Mary Jean Thompson.

-Books in this room include history and anthropology.
+This room houses Watzek's history books.
 While many subject areas taught at the college rely heavily on online collections, Watzek continues to collect print books at significant levels in a number of areas, history prominent among them.

-To the left of Eleonora de Toledo is Watzek's most recently acquired piece of student art, which is visible from multiple spots in and across the atrium.
+To the left of Eleonora de Toledo is one of Watzek's most recently acquired pieces of student art, which is visible from multiple spots in and across the atrium.
 James Bullock's Black Liberation Flag was part of a larger installation, Uncovering Identity, that formed a complete room with sculpture, photography, furniture, and plants.

 James Bullock, CAS '21, Black Liberation Flag, 2020.
 Soft textile.

-Continue toward the windows overlooking a grassy quad and turn left.
-Pass through the doors ahead of you, under a sign reading Books H–K.
+Continue toward the windows overlooking a grassy space and turn left.
+Pass through the doors ahead of you, under a sign reading Books G–K.

 In the next room, turn left and follow the brick wall toward the interior windows.
-Another piece of student art creates a corner of mystery and contemplation.
+Another piece of student art, Junnan Lyu's The Unseen #4, creates a contemplative corner.

 The Unseen #4, Junnan Lyu, 3rd floor